renuo/hamster/README.md

 ## Afternoon Tracks

 The afternoon is like a longer find-and-discover block of the Renuo Learning Week.
-You can follow down the rabbit holes of the three core areas of Rust, Retro Computing or Computer Graphics as long as you start in the context of this morning's exercise.
+You can follow down the rabbit holes of three core areas being Rust, Retro Computing or Computer Graphics as long as you start in the context of this morning's exercise.

 ### Rust

 Learn more about Rust by improving this scaffold.
 For example you could

-* extend the `image` crate with a HAM image (e.g. using the crate's `Pixel` trait).
+* extend the [`image` crate](https://docs.rs/image/0.23.4/image/) with a HAM image (e.g. using the crate's `Pixel` trait).
-* extend the `image` crate with the [PPM image format](http://netpbm.sourceforge.net/doc/ppm.html#plainppm)
+* extend the [`image` crate](https://docs.rs/image/0.23.4/image/) with the [PPM image format](http://netpbm.sourceforge.net/doc/ppm.html#plainppm)
 * create a binary image format to persist our HAM image
-* adjust the current solution so that it uses planar pixles (what the Amiga did) instead of packed pixels (what we have today)
+* adjust the current solution so that it uses planar pixels (what the Amiga did) instead of packed pixels (what we have today)
 * reasearch the IFF image format
 * improve performance of the current code (e.g. with a [flamegraph](https://github.com/flamegraph-rs/flamegraph) or [criterion](https://docs.rs/criterion/0.3.2/criterion/) directly)